jpegleg/serotinous-cone/README.md

 The project https://github.com/jpegleg/firfather is a CICD system build specifically for serotinous cones.
 While cones can be built and maintained manually, the 99% automated approach can be done by running a firfather server.
 Firfather is built to use vultr cloud, but can leverage any cloud provider, or multiple cloud providers, if desired.

-That lasat 1% is intentionally left for either a GSLB service and orchestration for it, or human action to change DNS records when we want to point domains to new cones.
+That last 1% is intentionally left for either a GSLB service and orchestration for it, or human action to change DNS records when we want to point domains to new cones.